robpence/HTML5-Island-Survival/README.md

 # HTML5-Island-Survival
-An HTML5 Island Survival game made with Phaser.io
+An HTML5 Island Survival game made with Phaser.io...
+I have currently stopped development on this and am now working on something similar but in unity as the phaser.io engine was to limiting.

 # To run:
 1. Clone or download the github repo.